haroldwinslow/hw-blog/about/index.md

 win + slow: to attain victory via patient planning

 My background is in math and economics.
 I like reading, eating mashed potatoes, and doing various physical activities.

+I would love to hear from you at harold.winslow@protonmail.com.

+Below are some quotes that I like.

+Fix the fixable. - Dan John

+Victory through attrition. - Laird Hamilton

+A good plan violently executed now is better than a perfect plan executed next week. - General Patton

+A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
+Specialization is for insects. - Robert Heinlein

+You can get a lot done in this world if you are willing to let somebody else take the credit. - Robert Caro

+If you don't have a competitive advantage, don't compete. - Jack Welch

+Overkill is underrated. - Colonel Hannibal Smith, The A-Team

+The generalist always survives. - Biologists